 Preterm labor is labor that occurs before the 37th week in a normal 40-week pregnancy.
-The March of Dimes reports that 12 percent of babies born in the United States each year are born premature.
+The March of Dimes reports that 12 percent of babies born in the United States each year are born prematurely.
 These babies usually require longer hospital stays and experience more extensive long-term health problems.
 Sadly, according to the American Congress of Obstetricians and Gynecologists (ACOG), premature babies account for most newborn deaths.
 Learn the signs of preterm labor in pregnancy so you can be prepared.

 Signs of Preterm Labor in Pregnancy